xiangzhi/parcs_stt_tts/README.md

 These ROS2 packages handle speech-to-text (STT) and text-to-speech (TTS) in ROS2 nodes.

-The STT node adjusts for background noise and publishes the text to the `/parcs_stt/chatbot` ROS2 topic.
-It is subscribed to the `/parcs_tts/chatbot_ack` ROS2 topic for acknowledgement, which runs the node again, taking in another round of input to be produced.
+The STT node adjusts for background noise and can publish text to the `/speech_to_text` ROS2 topic.
+It has the actions Listen and Recalibrate.
+Listen will take in one round of speech, stopping when it has detected silence.
+Recalibrate will readjust for background noise when requested.

-The TTS node subcribes to the `/parcs_stt/chatbot` ROS2 topic and produces audio to repeat the text it was given.
-When it is finished repeating the text, it publishes to the `/parcs_tts/chatbot_ack` ROS2 topic to acknowledge that it has finished playing the audio.
-If desired, it can handle response generation with OpenAI from the text it was given.
+The TTS node has the action TTS and the service Stop.
+When requested, the TTS action will take in the message sent with the goal and say it through your default speakers.
+At any point while TTS is playing, the Stop service can be requested to immediately terminate processes and stop speech mid-sentence.
+If desired, it can handle response generation with OpenAI from the text it was given; this is a parameter.

 ---